 In 2014 a task force developed by the National Action Alliance for Suicide Prevention published The Way Forward, which advocates for attempt survivors in the United States.
 They proposed similar recommendations to those made in Australia, including inclusion of attempt survivors’ lived experience, reduction of stigma, engagement of family and friends, and collaboration and choice of care.

 All of these developments represent significant gains for suicide prevention as a whole.
 The shared experiences of attempt survivors are truly reducing stigma and changing hearts and minds regarding suicide.
-Their stories are not only enlightening professionals who create policies or study the subject, but they are also transmitting all important hope to those at risk.
+Their stories are not only enlightening professionals who create policies or study the subject, but they are also transmitting all important hope to those considering suicide.
 Most important is the fact that they are helping to eradicate one of society’s most enduring taboos.

 I feel the contributions of attempters will continue to grow and suicide prevention will benefit tremendously.